Mattchublue/Generatorofthereadme/Develop/README.md

 6. [Questions](#email)

 ## Description
-It is used by heros.
+An app that locates coffee near you.

 ## Usage
-To contact the dead.
+To assist users in locating coffee

 ## Installation
-Ouija board
+Will be available in both iTunes and GooglePlay

 ## License
-Apache
+MIT

 ## Contributing
-Joan
+Joe and Java

 ## Tests
-Summoning demons
+Creamer

 ## Questions
-For any application questions please contact me at joe@joe.com or www.github.com/raisinghell
+For any application questions please contact me at coffeeisgood@java.com or www.github.com/mattchublue